thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

   });
 </script>

-So now, using $v_1, v_2, v_3$ and the dot product, we achieved the multi-dimensional change in perspective from one vector $u$, to another $u'$ in another space and coordinate.

 <!-- *OK, this list of numbers is three different views of $u$ from three different $v$ vectors.
 But if $v_1 = v_2$, we are obtaining the same view twice.
 If $v_1$ and $v_2$ are almost aligned, the two views are also almost the same.*

 *So I guess my question is, if we are taking more than one view, shouldn't we select $ \\{ v_1, v_2, v_3 \\} $ such that these views don't correlate with each other as much as possible?*